-Alternatively referred to as a device letter, a drive letter is a single alphabetic character A through Z that has been assigned to a physical computer drive or drive partition.
+Alternatively called a device letter, a drive letter is a single alphabetic character A through Z that is assigned to a physical computer drive or drive partition.
 For example, a computer with a 3 1/2" floppy diskette drive has a drive letter of A: assigned to the drive.
-All computers with a hard drive will always have that default hard drive assigned to a C: drive letter and the CD-ROM or another disc drive is the last drive letter (e.g. D:).
+Computers containing a hard drive always have that default hard drive assigned to a C: drive letter, and the CD-ROM or another disc drive is the last drive letter (e.g., D:).

 How to view the available drives

-How is a flash drive, smartphone, or other drive assigned a drive letter?
+How is a flash drive, smartphone, or another drive assigned a drive letter?

-In Windows when a flash drive, smartphone, or another drive is connected to the computer it is assigned to the last drive letter.
-For example, if the last drive letter is "D:" when a new drive is connected it is automatically assigned to as the "E:" drive until it is disconnected.
+In Windows, when a flash drive, smartphone, or another drive is connected to the computer, it is assigned to the last drive letter.
+For example, if the last drive letter is "D:," when a new drive is connected, it's automatically assigned as "E:" drive until it's disconnected.

-Why are not all possible drive letters not shown?
+Why are all possible drive letters not shown?

-By default, Windows is designed to not show any drive letter unless the drive is using that drive letter.
+By default, Windows is designed not to show any drive letter unless the drive was accessed or is accessible.

-Tip: A good method of identifying a drive letter of a USB drive is to disconnect the drive and then while viewing the available drives connect the drive and watch for a new drive to appear.
+To identify a USB drive letter, disconnect the drive and then while viewing the available drives connect the drive again and watch for a new drive to appear.

 Why am I missing a drive letter?

-If a drive becomes disconnected or has problems, it is removed from the drives list.
-If it is not the last drive when it is detected again, it will use the same letter.
-However, if it is the last drive and another drive is connected and takes over the drive letter when that drive is detected again it will become the last drive letter.
+If a drive becomes disconnected or has problems, it's removed from the drives list.
+When you reconnect the drive, as long as no other drives were connected to the computer, it uses the same letter.
+However, if another drive is connected before the previously disconnected drive is reconnected, it becomes the last drive letter.

-How do I identify what drive is using a drive letter?
+How do I identify what letter is assigned to a drive?

 It can be confusing sometimes when you are trying to determine what drive or partition is associated with what letter.
-In Windows, you can usually identify the drive and its associated partitions by using the Disk Manager.
-Other drives listed could include a connected USB thumbdrive, smartphone, digital camera, MP3 player, etc.
+In Windows, you can usually identify the drive and its associated partitions with Disk Management.
+Other drives listed could include a connected USB thumb drive, smartphone, digital camera, MP3 player, etc.